synesthesia/site2019/content/post/2023/2023-04-27-1622-this-is-what-happens/index.md

 projects: []
 ---

-When you combine a couple of weeks wheere you are mostly away from the keyboard, followed by a couple of weeks of totally heads-down work delivery, mixed in with some highly significant news away from work, and a bit of minor surgery:
+When you combine a couple of weeks where you are mostly away from the keyboard, followed by a couple of weeks of totally heads-down work delivery, mixed in with some highly significant news away from work, and a bit of minor surgery:

 - no time to read interesting threads
 - no time to keep up with feeds